 A-Rod Promises To Hit Home Run for Perfectly Healthy, Rich Kid

 LONG ISLAND, NY (Sportsman’s Daily Wire Service) Just days before his twenty-first birthday, H. Prescott Kent of the Southampton, New York Kents, learned he’d be receiving an unusual present.
 Slugger Alex Rodriguez of the New York Yankees announced he would hit a homerun for the young, cultivated eligible bachelor.
-Kent says he’s not a baseball fan, but may look in on the proceedings in a game scheduled against the LA Angels this weekend.
+Kent says he’s not a baseball fan, but may look in on the proceedings in a game scheduled against the Kansas City Royals this weekend when A-Rod could be going for his 600th career dinger, unless he reaches the mark sooner.
 “It’s nice of Mr. Rod to do whatever he’s going to do for me,” Kent said.
 “If I’m so inclined, I may take in the game live or watch it in Daddy’s study.”

 Rodriguez was recruited by the Make-a-Wish Foundation to hit a homerun much like Babe Ruth allegedly did over seventy-five years ago for a young, dying boy in a hospital.
 This time that ailing child is Nicky “Ten Fingers” Santucci who is the only survivor of a row house fire in Net Cong, New Jersey that killed his entire family.
 But Rodriguez felt wasting an athletic achievement like a homerun on a kid who’s probably too sick to appreciate it in the first place probably isn’t worth doing.